Mary Beth Doyle Park

 Basketball Court

-Disc Golf
+Disc Golf Course

 Picnic Tables

-Trash & Recycling
+Landfill & Recycling Bins

 Access and Parking

 There are multiple entry points to Mary Beth Doyle Park.
-The main park entrance is at 3500 Birch Hollow Drive, which is off of Stone School Road and is within the Mill Creek Townhomes complex.
-There is a parking lot at this entrance and is near many of the park's amenities including the playground, basketball court and disc golf course.
+The main park entrance is at 3500 Birch Hollow Drive, which is off of Stone School Road and within the Mill Creek Townhomes complex.
+There is a parking lot at this entrance and it is near many of the park's amenities including the playground, basketball court and disc golf course.

 Public Transportation